Do I Need a Preamp for My Turntable?

 There are several reasons to go for this option.

-The first and obvious one is that none of the other components in the setup have it built-in.
+The first and obvious one is that none of the other components in your setup have a preamp built-in.
 So there is no other option than to include a standalone preamp.

 Another reason is that standalone preamps generally are of higher quality than built-in preamps.
 And will produce higher fidelity sound.